Align your UX and SEO strategies to maximise ROI

-Whilst they might seem disjointed, UX and SEO are closely connected.
+Although they might seem disjointed, User Experience (UX) design and Search Engine Optimisation (SEO) are closely connected.
 They both share the common goal of providing users the best experience.
-Whilst SEO targets search engines, UX targets your visitors.
+While SEO targets search engines, UX design targets your visitors.

-But today, Google (and the other search engines) factors in hundreds of metrics, including user experience (UX) when determining which pages rank high in search engines.
+But today, Google and other search engines factor in hundreds of metrics when determining which pages to rank in search engines.

-Many elements of user experience best practices are now been rolled into SEO best practices.
+Many elements of UX best practice are rolled into SEO best practice.
 Whilst many agencies are just beginning to understand the relationship and business value between the two disciplines, Honest Fox has known this for ages.
 In fact, we structured our teams around this.

 Search engines – including Google – represent the most advanced data mining operations in the world.
 They know what users want and how users behave.
 From that data, they create algorithms to show users more of what they want and less of what they don’t.

-What does this all mean?
-If Google thinks your users will have a poor experience on your pages — Google will push your page rankings down, down, down.
+If Google thinks users will have a poor experience on your pages — it will push your page rankings down, down, down.